Rescuers scour Florida's flooded disaster zone amid massive power outages as Ian continues its ruinous crawl

 • More than a foot of rainfall: Lehigh Acres near Fort Myers got 14.42 inches of rain, and Warm Mineral Springs near Port Charlotte got 11.05 inches.
 Up to 30 inches of rain may have fallen in parts of Florida by storm's end, forecasters say.

-• Other states brace for Ian's destruction: The storm on Thursday is expected to move into the Atlantic Ocean, threatening other states' east coasts.
+• Other states brace for Ian's destruction: The storm on Thursday is expected to move into the Atlantic Ocean, threatening coastlines.
 Governors in Georgia, Virginia, North Carolina and South Carolina have already declared states of emergency.

 Rescue efforts stymied as hurricane traps residents